-Sarah Thorp is the owner Room 212 & the 212 Eco House.
+Sarah Thorp is the owner of Room 212 & the 212 Eco House.
 These places are also her family home and work space.
 Sarah is co-founder of 212 Productions, a fine art printing business.
-She was the main instigator of Gl0s Rd Central
+She was the main instigator of forming a collective for the shops on the mid section of Gloucester Road, now known as Glos Rd Central

 Sarah is a mixed media artist and sells her work at Room 212.
-She is a member of the North Bristol Artists and handles press and publicity for the North Bristol Art Trail as well as writing articles for national magazines.
+She shows her work on the North Bristol Art Trail handles press and publicityas well as writing articles for national magazines.

 In 2013, Sarah decided to bring together all her art contacts under one roof.
 Room 212 was originally a pop up art gallery on Gloucester Road (the longest street of independent shops in Europe) and seemed the perfect setting.
 Her concept for Room 212 was to provide a hub for local artists, both established and emerging.
 Most of the artists help in the shop and this gives Sarah a chance to brainstorm ideas for the monthly themes, exhibitions and events for which Room 212 has become renowned.